 Field Education comprises SCWK 410 and SCWK 492.
 Students must apply for admission to Social Work Field Education.
 Admission to Social Work Field Education is a prerequisite for SCWK 410 and successful completion of SCWK 410 is a prerequisite for SCWK 492.
 The Program admits applicants each semester.
 The deadline for applications (available in 3A11) is posted in the Social Sciences wing.
 Criteria for admission to Field Education are:

 - 1. Admission to the Social Work Program - 2.
 A cumulative York College GPA of 2.50 or better - 3.
 A grade of "C" or better for all social work courses - 4.
-Successful completion of 94 or more credits by the end of the semester in which the student applies - 5.
-A completed application form - 6.
-Successful completion of all courses required for admission to the Social Work Program and successful completion of the following courses:
+Successful completion of 94 or more credits by the end of the semester in which the student applies

+5. A completed application form

+6. Successful completion of all courses required for admission to the Social Work Program and successful completion of the following

-Social Work 350, 360, 370 Writing 303 Two courses from the following:
+Social Work 350, 360, 370 Writing 303

-wo courses nom the renowing.
+Two courses from the following:

-Afro-American Studies 341 Anthropology 243

-Psychology 333 Sociology 235, 333
+Anthropology 243 Afro-American Studies 341 Psychology 333 Sociology 235, 333

-Nineteen credits of support courses ca n be used to fulfill General